 - $60 in credits now through December 31, 2020

 - $60 in credits during 2021

 While the new Lyft benefits seem relatively straightforward, we noticed a couple of interesting items worth mentioning in the DoorDash Terms and Conditions.
 As you might assume, the clock doesn't start on your annual DashPass membership until you activate it yourself.
 The terms don't clearly state how the end of your complimentary membership is calculated, and we weren't able to get a clear answer by talking to Chase's customer service.

-However, once you have activated your DashPass membership, you can see the end date on their “manage subscription” page.
-For example, one of our team members enrolled on January 22, 2020, and got an expiration date of December 31, 2021.
+However, once you have activated your DashPass membership, you can see the end date on DoorDash's manage subscription page.
+For example, one of our team members enrolled on January 22, 2020 and got an expiration date of December 31, 2021.